-Within the State Funded Construction Program, the enacted budget provides Road Fund moneys of \$61.3 million in fiscal year 1999 and \$63 million in fiscal year 2000 for state resurfacing projects and \$450,000 in each year of the biennium for the specialized contracts account.
-The State Resurfacing Program has been increased each year by approximately \$12.4 million above the current services level with funds made available through the suspension of statutory deposits to the Debt Payment Acceleration Fund (KRS 175.505).
-Road Funds are also provided in the amount of \$35 million in fiscal year 1999 and \$35 million in fiscal year 2000 for the Highway Construction Contingency Account.
+Within the State Funded Construction Program, the recommended budget provides Road Fund moneys of \$61.3 million in fiscal year 1999 and \$63 million in fiscal year 2000 for state resurfacing projects and \$450,000 in each year of the biennium for the specialized contracts account.
+The State Resurfacing Program has been increased each year by approximately \$12.4 million above the current services level with funds made available through the recommended suspension of statutory deposits to the Debt Payment Acceleration Fund (KRS 175.505).
+Road Funds are also provided in the amount of \$40 million each year of the biennium for the Highway Construction Contingency Account.

 Under the Federal Funded Construction Program, the amount of available funding from the Federal Highway Administration remained uncertain at the time of budget development.
 The federal funding act (ISTEA) expired on September 30, 1997, and a new reauthorization bill has not been enacted.
 Furthermore, there appears to be little prospect that Congress will soon reauthorize the highway and transit programs, other than with short-term, "continuing" appropriations.
-Given the uncertainty of Congressional action, the enacted budget for fiscal year 1999 and fiscal year 2000 uses the Transportation Cabinet's current best estimates of future federal funds based on an analysis of the various reauthorization proposals being circulated in Washington.
+Given the uncertainty of Congressional action, the Governor's recommended budget for fiscal year 1999 and fiscal year 2000 uses the Transportation Cabinet's current best estimates of future federal funds based on an analysis of the various reauthorization proposals being circulated in Washington.

-State Road Funds are provided in the Federal Funded Construction Program totaling \$87,381,800 in fiscal year 1999 and \$83,967,300 in fiscal year 2000 to provide the anticipated required state participation in federally funded projects.
+State Road Funds are provided in the Federal Funded Construction Program totaling \$93,889,000 in fiscal year 1999 and \$87,886,500 in fiscal year 2000 to provide the anticipated required state participation in federally funded projects.